Migacz85/track-laptop-usage/README.md

 # Overview

-Scripts to give user information how long user was away after waking up machine after suspend/hibernation mode.
-As well with tracking a total laptop usage per day.
-And possibility to draw simple chart of user activity in `matplotlib` included.
+Be mindfull how much daily and in what houres you are using your computer.
+Track your total laptop usage per day.
+Be informed how long you was away from computer after waking up your machine in small handy notification.
+Check detailed information when and how long you was active or away from computer in nicley plotted heatmap chart.
+As a bonus suspend your computer in more intelligent way.

 # Features

 ## Tracking features
-- Track your total laptop usage per day in houres [ track-laptop-usage.sh]
+- Track your total laptop usage per day in houres, and total daily usage [ track-laptop-usage.sh]
-- Track how long user was away from computer. [ power-management.sh ]
-- Give short information to user how long he was away as soon as lid is open.
+- Give short information to user as soon as lid is open:
-  Using 'notify-send'
-- Log how long computer was suspended/hibernated.
+  - how long computer was suspended [ power-management.sh]
-- Log how long computer was used on daily/hourly basis
+  - how long computer was hibernated. [ power-management.sh]
-- Make a simple chart showing how long computer was used on daily basis. [ show-graph.sh, chart.py ]
+- Make a simple chart showing how long computer was used on daily basis. [ track-laptop-usage.sh, show-graph.sh, chart.py ]

 ## Charting
 - Plot bar chart of total usage time per day.